imAdeshMishra/mindmap-android-appliation/README.md

 - **Secure Backend:** Built using Spring Boot with PostgreSQL as the database, ensuring robust data handling and security.
 - **MVVM Architecture:** Implements MVVM for clean code structure and ease of maintainability.

+  ### Acknowledgments
+- Special thanks to **Hiral Thakkar** for the application designs.
+- You can view the design on Behance: [MindMap - Design by Hiral Thakkar](https://www.behance.net/gallery/208121945/MindMap)
+- Figma Link of the MindMap apploication [MindMapFigma](https://www.figma.com/design/dAyqAGbAAlgQfEy9Zyv3jC/Mindmap-Latest-with-Prototype?node-id=38-993&p=f&t=bke8PeCffbxyqx43-0)

 ## Technologies Used

 ### Frontend